Community detection in complex networks via node similarity, graph representation learning, and hierarchical clustering: Graph models

-Here we present a short description of each of the categories and algorithms.
-For the sake of clarity, throughout this section, we assume that we embed the nodes of a graph $G = (V, E)$ in $\mathbb{R}^d$, i.e., we obtain a matrix $Z \in \mathbb{R}^{|V| \times d}$, where each row corresponds to a single node.
-We also denote the adjacency matrix of $G$ with $A$, its Laplacian as $L$, and its degree matrix as $D$.
+We will use several algorithms which can be loosely divided into five categories: direct optimisation-based, matrix factorisation-based, random walk-based, and autoencoder-based methods capturing vertex proximity, and a separate class of algorithms capturing structural similarity of vertices.
+Let us present a short description of each of the categories and their noteworthy instances.
+For the sake of clarity, throughout this section, we assume that we embed the nodes of a graph $G = (V, E)$ in $\mathbb{R}^d$, i.e., we obtain a matrix $Z \in \mathbb{R}^{|V| \times d}$ whose rows correspond to individual nodes.
+We also denote the adjacency matrix of $G$ with $A$, its Laplacian with $L$, and its degree matrix with $D$.

-\paragraph{Direct optimisation methods.} This class of methods generates the graph embedding by solving a specific optimisation task.
-For example, in the Laplacian Eigenmaps~\cite{LE} algorithm, we select $Z$ such that:

-where $\tr$ is the trace of a matrix.
-The authors justify that this optimisation task corresponds to a representation where adjacent nodes are possibly close in the resulting space while the non-adjacent nodes lie far from each other.
-On the other hand, in the Graph Factorisation (GF)~\cite{GF} method, the similarity between the nodes $v_i$ and $v_j$ is approximated with the dot product of the corresponding representations, i.e.,
+\paragraph{Direct optimisation methods.} This class of methods generates the embedding of $G$ by solving a specific optimisation task.
+For example, in the Laplacian Eigenmaps~\cite{LE} algorithm, we select $Z$ which minimises $\tr(Z^TLZ)$ subject to $Z^TDZ = I$, where $\tr$ is the trace of a matrix.
+The authors of \cite{LE} justify that this optimisation task corresponds to a representation where adjacent nodes are possibly close in the resulting space while the non-adjacent nodes lie far from each other.
+Furthermore, in the Graph Factorisation (GF)~\cite{GF} method, the similarity between the nodes $v_i$ and $v_j$ is approximated by the dot product of the corresponding representations, i.e., $ s(v_i, v_j) \approx \langle Z_i, Z_j \rangle. $

-As such, the GF method aims to capture node adjacency in the product of the representation.